-But despite the logic they are called "betatron oscillations".
-One of the main reasons for this name is the importance of transverse beam stability in betatrons, where particles accelerate slowly for up to millions of turns.
+But in spite of the logic they are called "betatron oscillations".
+One of the main reasons for this name is the importance of transverse beam stability in betatrons, where particles accelerate slowly (again, you would show this in you home work!) for up to millions of turns.